MarcFrankfurt/Bioweb3D/README.md

 y axis: number of arrests from 0 to 159.735 arrests (this max is for males 21-24 years and arrested 1982 for disorderly conduct)

 **2.2) Load the arrest-cluster.jason file into the software** With the "select data" drop down menue you can select and deselect clusters and assign colors.
 There are sets for the 4 main arrest groups (female/male for prostitution or disorderly conduct), which are equivalent to 4 penetrating surfaces and sets for all age groups and years which are like curves, when the 3D surface cuts the parallel plane slices.

 In "View" you can mount different coordinate systems side by side and rotate them simultaneously.
 One handy setting for data interpretation is to have only arrests for prostitution male/female selected in blue/red in world 1, disorderly conduct with 2 lighter colors in wold 2, all age groups in world 3 and years in 4.
 (Coloring vector startes white followed by red.)

 In "Settings" you can adjust axis magnification and size of marks.
 (Adjust window magnification in firefox browser with 'ctrl\_+' and 'ctrl\_-').

-## Some results
+## Some preliminary results

 Most arrests are for disorderly conduct.
 For prostitution mostly females get arrested: 1.9 million females compared to 1 million males arrested in the US 1980-2010.